ErillLab/TF_GA/docs/objectsStructure.md

   - Unmutable positive DNA dataset
   - Unmutable negative DNA dataset
   - Collection of organisms (population)
+  - a matrix to save the best position of a given PSSMObject to a DNA sequence **(To check: this could save some time)**
 Methods:
   - generate a random organism (can be called multiple times to get the initial population)
   - recombine two organisms (selecting a random node from each organism and swapping pointers)